Reyhannaaa/Reyhannaaa/README.md

 ### Heey u guys 👋

-I'm currently doing my IEE homework😄. and this is the optional part!
+I'm a curious undergrad student 😄.

-u can reach me by: Kharazmireyhaneh25@gmail.com
+- 📫 u can reach me by: Kharazmireyhaneh25@gmail.com

 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)
 <!--